 Did your English fluency score match up with your expectations?

 Did you do better or worse than you thought on our online English fluency test?
-In either case, if you want one of our expert teachers to assess your speaking level and help you identify your mistakes, try Lingoloop.
+In either case, here are 5 golden tips for improving your English fluency.
+When you are done reading, if you want one of our expert teachers to assess your speaking level and help you identify your mistakes, try Lingoloop.

 There are so many acronyms and slang people use to communicate on the Internet.
 Initially these were abbreviations for longer phrases, but people nearly treat them like they are actual words!
 Take our Lingoloop Internet slang quiz below and test how well you speak Internet:)